fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://ahmdhalabi.medium.com/ultimate-reconnaissance-roadmap-for-bug-bounty-hunters-pentesters-507c9a5374d">-Ultimate Reconnaissance RoadMap for Bug Bounty Hunters & Pentesters</a>

+<a href="https://hackerone.com/reports/1501611">-An attacker can archive and unarchive any structured scope object on HackerOne</a>

 <a href="https://hackerone.com/reports/1295844">-Modify in-flight data to payment provider Smart2Pay</a>

 <a href="https://arxiv.org/pdf/2110.07450.pdf">-Bugs in our Pockets: The Risks of Client-Side Scanning</a>